rohan09s/WebLead---Lead-generation/README.md

 npm run dev
 ```

 Frontend will talk to `http://localhost:4000` by default.
-See `backend/.env.example` and `frontend/src/api.js`.
+See `backend/.env` and `frontend/src/api.js`.

-**Notes**
-- This is a starting point: add authentication, validation, production build, CORS/security for production, and a real DB for persistence.
 - The backend includes a fallback in-memory store if no MongoDB URI provided.

 Enjoy!